lsst/rtn-050/index.rst

   For the most part this is not a concern, since DP0.2 has been exercising those capabilities, but there is at least one relevant special case:

-  - It is planned to provide for time-series queries on moving objects in the RSP that appear together with appropriate cutouts in the images on which the points in the time series were observed.
+  - It is planned to provide for time-series queries on moving objects in the RSP that appear together with appropriate cutouts in the images on which the points in the time series were observed, i.e., following the object across the sky.
     This would not be possible in DP0.3.
   - More generally, the usual linkages from single-epoch measurements in catalog tables (in this case, ``DIASource`` and ``SSSource``) to the associated images would not be available.